rcaloras/gwt-soundmanager2/README.md

 #Quick Start to using GWT-SoundManager2
 ##Add it to your project

 Reference the jar file in your classpath.
-The latest .jar can be found here [gwt-soundmanager2-0.1.3.jar](http://bit.ly/Yl5NwV), in the [Downloads](https://github.com/rcaloras/gwt-soundmanager2/downloads) tab, or in the [Maven-Repo](https://github.com/rcaloras/rcaloras-mvn-repo/tree/master/releases/com/chj/gwt-soundmanager2).
+The latest release .jar can be found here [gwt-soundmanager2-0.1.3.jar](http://bit.ly/Yl5NwV), in the [Downloads](https://github.com/rcaloras/gwt-soundmanager2/downloads) tab, or in the [Maven-Repo](https://github.com/rcaloras/rcaloras-mvn-repo/tree/master/releases/com/chj/gwt-soundmanager2).
+Snapshots can be found in the [Maven-Sanpshot-Repo](https://github.com/rcaloras/rcaloras-mvn-repo/tree/master/snapshots/com/chj/gwt-soundmanager2).
 ###If you're using maven
 ####Add the repository
 ```xml